Eccenux/wikibot-wpsk/README.md

 Scripts use globally installed Pywikibot (PWB).
 You must install and configure it.

   - You should have a bot user.
-  - Install Python (Tested with Python 3.10).
+  - Install Python (tested with Python 3.10).
   - Install PWB with `mwparserfromhell`.
   - Prepare auth in `user-config.py` and `user-password.py`.